manhdo249/ShortTextsTopicModels/README.md

-# This repo forked from TopMost!
+# This repo about my Bachelor project!

 ## Preparing Libraries